Financial Oversight

 Documenting Flood Damage Effectively and Efficiently

 Once floodwaters subside, documenting damage becomes your top priority.
 Start by taking clear, detailed photos and videos of every affected part of your property.
 Include close-up shots of damaged items and wide-angle shots that show the extent of the destruction.
-Additionally, make a written inventory of all damaged property, listing descriptions, approximate values, and purchase dates if possible.
+Additionally, make a written inventory of all damaged property, listing descriptions, approximate values, and, if possible, purchase dates.
 Use your phone or a camera to create a complete visual record.
 Proper documentation will support your claim and help your insurance company process it more quickly.

 Next, collect receipts, warranties, and any proof of ownership for significant items.
 Additionally, save estimates or invoices from contractors in case you need to make urgent repairs to prevent further damage.
 While cleaning up, do not immediately throw away damaged items, as your insurance adjuster may need to inspect them.
 Store damaged belongings in a safe location, if possible, and continue to document the damage as you find more.
 The more evidence you gather, the smoother your claim will go.